albbashong/action-recognition/README.md

 # action-recognition
 Charades Action recognition
 --run
     charades.py using your dir path

+--utils
+    Using ViVit model to extract spatio-temporal information

 smplx